tmfarrell/tmfarrell.github.io/_posts/2018-01-07-on_ideas_and_companies.md

 And this should be embraced to a degree.
 Treat an idea/ company like you would a garden, or a child.
 You're responsible for the watering, the providing for, but don't give it less credit than it deserves.
 If we set it up for success, it will grow big and powerful.
-Ideally, it grow much bigger and more powerful than the individual whom created it.
+Ideally, it will grow much bigger and more powerful than the individual whom created it.

 Anther implication of this line of thinking: to get infected with an idea is not a unique or special phenomenon.